HimaChitalia/HimaChitalia.github.io/_posts/2017-05-23-why_rails_method_redirect_to_ate_up_my_1-2_hours.markdown

 No errors!
 It's strange but out of 100 times you get any errors, 99% it's a typo or unexpected things!

-Also, I free bonus!
+Also, I free bonus for you!
 I did a little bit of research after this.
 And found out the more interesting syntax to write the same line.

 ```
 redirect_to("ActionName", "ControllerName"